7 Tips for Chore Training

 Everyone wants to be appreciated for the work that they do, and our kids need to know that we appreciate their help.
 Even though they are required to do certain chores, be sure and comment on how good the room looks, or how you love having a clean sink, etc.

-Prepare your kids for life — give them the benefit of learning how to help, work hard, and to do a job well!
+Prepare your kids for life — give them the benefit of learning how to help, work hard, and do a job well!

 Tips For Chore Training

 By encouraging your kids to help with chores, you can teach them responsibility, independence, and understanding of their role in life.
-In the long run this helps prepare children for both the world outside of the home and their future spouses who will be working outside of the home as well.
+In the long run, this helps prepare children for both the world outside of the home and their future spouses who will be working outside of the home as well.

 Chores will help your children develop a work ethic by teaching them the right attitude to have when they are working and learning how to get the most out of their time.
 So don’t be afraid to show them how to pitch in and set them up for success in life.

-Grab our FREE 15 page Age Appropriate Chore Chart to help you get your kids started on those chores!
+Grab our FREE 15-page Age Appropriate Chore Chart to help you get your kids started on those chores!

 Teaching kids to work